 David cares about helping people regain and maintain an active lifestyle, maintain general health or improve performance in sport.

-Chelsea attended the University of Ottawa for Biomedical Science.
+Amanda attended Carleton University for Biochemistry.
 She has previously worked in administration and customer service, and enjoys interacting with the public and assisting in any way she can.
-Outside of the clinic, Chelsea strives to maintain an active lifestyle, and enjoys going to the gym and walking her pup, Calli.
+Outside of the clinic, Amanda strives to maintain an active lifestyle, and enjoys going to the gym and walking her pup, Cici.

-Chelsea joined the clinic in the winter of 2017, and we are happy to have her as part of our team.
+Amanda joined the clinic in the summer of 2018, and we are happy to have her as part of our team.